-Evaluation is embedded into all modules in the CATALYST Programme, as recommended in the UK Government standard for teachers’ professional development (July 2016) .
+Evaluation is embedded into all modules in our Approach, as recommended in the UK Government standard for teachers’ professional development (July 2016) .
 In addition a five level, research based, evaluation module is available to help you evaluate your own initiatives, with the potential to measure participants reaction, participants learning, organisational impact, participants use of new knowledge and impact on student outcomes.

 What are the benefits?